Code-Beaker/ksl-prj-2/README.md

 Visit the netlify deployment here:
 [ksl-web-prj.netlify.app](https://stellar-kulfi-11151e.netlify.app/contact)

-> [!INFO]
+> [!WARNING]
-> Do not enter any sensitive information on this website.
+> Do not enter any sensitive information.
+Put your security at first.